Glossary

 How Does Forklift Fleet Management Software Help?

-ToolSense is a clever asset management solution for many different use cases.
-You can manage and maintain your forklift fleet and other types of equipment through an easy-to-use platform that can improve the efficiency of your workflow and save your company a lot of money.
-Existing forklifts and other assets can be added to the ToolSense database through a simple Excel import and equipped with a unique QR code.
-Every time the forklift truck is used, maintained, repaired, or a problem occurs, your forklift operator scans the QR code and reports the equipment statistics to the system.
+ToolSense is a versatile asset management solution built for a wide range of use cases.
+You can manage and maintain your forklift fleet and any other equipment from one easy-to-use platform — tightening your workflow and saving real money in the process.
+Existing forklifts and assets go into the ToolSense database via a simple Excel import, each tagged with its own QR code.
+Whenever a truck is used, maintained, repaired, or hits a problem, the operator scans that code and reports the equipment's status straight into the system.

-The forklift fleet management software allows you to track location, runtimes, downtime, and keep an eye on all maintenance tasks.
-Daily, weekly, and yearly inspections are stored in the system and employees will receive a reminder whenever a check is due.
-You can also incorporate customised daily and weekly forklift inspection checklists that operators can use to conduct their audits.
-This ensures that no dates and no details are forgotten.
+From there, the software tracks location, runtimes, and downtime, and keeps every maintenance task in view.
+Daily, weekly, and yearly inspections live in the system, and employees get a reminder the moment a check is due.
+You can also load customised daily and weekly forklift inspection checklists for operators to follow during their audits — so no date and no detail gets forgotten.

 Alexander Manafi (CEO) Gives You a Private Tour of Custom Forms & Checklists

-Staying on top of your forklift checks also means knowing which maintenance tasks were performed.
-ToolSense saves all the information you need in your asset’s lifecycle folder for later review and offers fantastic and thorough analytics and reporting tools.
-That way, you know exactly which forklift was checked, how long they have been in use, and which asset caused the most downtime and repair requests.
-This information can be used in your company’s decision-making process.
+Staying on top of forklift checks also means knowing which maintenance was actually done.
+ToolSense keeps everything you need in your asset's lifecycle folder for later review, backed by thorough analytics and reporting tools.
+You can see which forklift was checked, how long it has been in service, and which asset racked up the most downtime and repair requests — exactly the kind of detail that should feed your company's decisions.

 Conclusion: Keep Track of Your Forklift Checks With ToolSense

-Forklift checks are a vital part of your everyday workflow if you operate a forklift fleet – not just because they are a legal requirement in the United Kingdom, but also because they ensure the safety of your staff and keep your equipment in top shape.
-By utilising a forklift fleet management software, you can automate many important maintenance steps, which will save your company time and money in the long run.
+If you run a forklift fleet, checks are a vital part of everyday work.
+They're a legal requirement in the United Kingdom, yes — but they also keep your staff safe and your equipment in top shape.
+Forklift fleet management software lets you automate many of those maintenance steps, and that saves your company both time and money over the long run.

 FAQ